homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 “Double up on ’em,” says the fella that had had the hunch.

 So she played twenty dollars on No. 30 and No. 34 repeated.
-Then she begin playing twenty-five dotlars at a crack, always on No. 30, and she kept playing it till the first two stacks and two more was all gone.
+Then she begin playing twenty-five dollars at a crack, always on No. 30, and she kept playing it till the first two stacks and two more was all gone.
 In all, she made fifteen plays.
 No. 30 never showed up, and No. 34 come five times.
 She and the four people with her quit and went out in the other room to have some more drinks and play bridge or something.

 After a while her husband and another man in the party left Joe’s table and come to mine.